 A data acquisition system ultimately composed of separate ADC's for each detector element, connected by commercial network or serial technology, is envisioned.
 Development is required to implement the elements of this distributed data acquisition over commercially available network technologies such as 10 Gb Ethernet or ATCA.
 The initial work needed is to develop an architecture that works efficiently in the network bandwidth and latencies.
 The elements desired in the architecture are to (1) synchronize time to a sufficient precision, as good as 10ns or better to support FADC clock synchronization, less precise to support event building, (2) determine a global trigger from information transmitted by the individual components (3) notify the elements to locally store the current information, (4) collect event data from the individual elements to be assembled into global events and (5) software tools to validate the function of the synchronization, triggering and event building during normal operation.
-The synchronization of the synchronization.
+The synchronization of time is critical to the success of this architecture, as is the constant validation of the synchronization.